Giving back to the communities we serve

 - Protecting and celebrating environmental programs and initiatives.

 Organizations eligible for grants must be nonprofit, tax-exempt as defined in section 501(c)3 of the Internal Revenue Code, or a public service organization.
-Each request is reviewed by a committee made up of Think Mutual Bank employees who meet monthly.
+Each request is reviewed by a committee made up of Think Mutual Bank employees.
 We ask that organizations request funding no more than once per calendar year.
 Capital campaigns and multi-year grants are considered as our resources allow.

 A Think Mutual Bank Grant Application form along with a formal letter outlining the details of your request should be submitted for review.